Daniel-Maj/Sales-Trends-Power-BI/README.md

 # Sales-Trends-Power-BI
 This Project analyses how the website performance of a clothing brand impacts its global sales.
+(Using Power BI)

 <h4> Project </h4>